quanzab/QUANZAB-Toolify/change.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.8.0] - YYYY-MM-DD

+### Added
+- **PDF Metadata Viewer**: Implemented a new tool based on the project blueprint that allows users to view and extract metadata properties (author, creation date, etc.) from a PDF file.
+This fulfills the "metadata extraction" capability outlined in the blueprint.

 ## [1.7.0] - YYYY-MM-DD

 ### Added